laylafrischman/laylafrischman.github.io/index.md

 ## **Work Experience**

+- **Customer Care Administrator**

+  For the summer of 2021, I worked on site for a Construction Management company called H & R Construction Management.
+As homeowners of the 600 newly built condo units submitted lists of warrantable deficiencies, I recorded and tracked this information in a clear and concise manner for all team members.
+Administrative department duties included scheduling meetings, publishing minutes, filing and other supportive activities.

 - **Administrative Assistant**

   Last summer, I worked for a Jewish educational organization called Torah in Motion.
 Primarily, I helped the organization in their transition to becoming 100% virtual due to COVID-19.
 Some of my responsibilities included managing the company website and YouTube page, and digitizing archived files.